Ultima (series)

 Ultima is a series of open world fantasy role-playing video games from Origin Systems, created by Richard Garriott.
 Electronic Arts has owned the brand since 1992.
 The series had sold over 2 million copies by 1997.

-A significant series in computer game history, it is considered, alongside Wizardry and Might and Magic, to be one of the norm-establishers of the computer role-playing game genre.
-Several games of the series are considered seminal entries in their genre, and the early installments especially introduced new innovations which then were widely copied by other games.
+Alongside Wizardry and Might and Magic, the Ultima series is considered to have established many norms of the computer role-playing game genre.
+Several games of the series are considered seminal in their genre.
+Their innovations, particularly in the early installments, were widely copied by other games.

 The Ultima games are primarily within the scope of fantasy fiction but contain science fiction elements as well.
-They take place for the most part in a world called Britannia; the constantly recurring hero is initially called the Stranger, until he attains the role of Avatar in Ultima IV and is known by that appellation from then on.
+They take place for the most part in a world called Britannia; the recurring hero is initially called the Stranger, until he attains the role of Avatar in Ultima IV and is known by that appellation from then on.

 Games

 The main Ultima series consists of nine installments (with the seventh title divided into two parts) grouped into three trilogies, or "Ages": The Age of Darkness (Ultima I-III), The Age of Enlightenment (Ultima IV-VI), and The Age of Armageddon (Ultima VII-IX).
 The last is also sometimes referred to as "The Guardian Saga" after its chief antagonist.
-The first trilogy is set in a fantasy world named Sosaria, but during the cataclysmic events of The Age of Darkness, it is sundered and three quarters of it vanish.
+The first trilogy is set in a fantasy world named Sosaria, but during the cataclysmic events of The Age of Darkness, it is sundered and three-quarters of it vanish.
 What is left becomes known as Britannia, a realm ruled by the benevolent Lord British, and is where the later games mostly take place.
 The protagonist in all the games is a resident of Earth who is called upon by Lord British to protect Sosaria and, later, Britannia from a number of dangers.
 Originally, the player character was referred to as "the Stranger", but by the end of Ultima IV he becomes universally known as the Avatar.